Select Page

 Protective Bites

 If a dog growls, they feel threatened and you should back down unless you have a very real reason to escalate things with the animal.
 If it’s not your dog, back down.
-Some dogs can be overprotective, for example, a dog may growl and threaten if a stranger approaches the stroller containing their owner’s baby.
+Some dogs can be overprotective; for example, a dog may growl and threaten if a stranger approaches the stroller containing their owner’s baby.
+If you find yourself in a situation where a dog has attacked you, it’s important to know what to do if you are bitten by a dog.

 Startlement